ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 - Layer 2: A convolutional layer with 64 filters, 3x3 kernel, and padding of 1, followed by a ReLU activation function.
 - Pooling 2: Another 2x2 max pooling layer.

+#### Single-Channel Input
+The mask branch processes segmentation masks, which are images that mark specific regions in ultrasound scans.
+It's structured similarly to the image branch, using the same settings for the layers, which ensures the network treats both image and mask data consistently.
+This setup allows the model to learn important features from both the detailed images and the masks effectively.

-## Combined Fully Connected Layers:
+### Combined Fully Connected Layers:

-The ImageMaskNet architecture culminates in its combined fully connected layers, where features from the image and mask branches are flattened, merged, and then channeled through a dense neural layer of 128 neurons with ReLU activation.
-This integration harnesses the detailed insights from both the ultrasound imagery and masks.
-The neural network's final layer, reflecting the three distinct classification categories—normal, benign, and malignant—outputs the model's predictive verdict.
-This design aims to capitalize on the rich, complementary information from dual data sources to refine the model's diagnostic acumen for breast cancer detection.
+#### Feature Integration
+Subsequent to feature extraction, the image and mask branches converge, and the extracted features are concatenated.
+This concatenated feature vector is then passed through fully connected layers.
+A dense layer of 128 neurons is employed, chosen to provide a balance between model expressiveness and computational efficiency.
+The use of a fully connected layer here is critical for integrating the features from both the image and mask pathways, which is hypothesized to enhance the model's predictive capability.

+#### Classification Output
+The architecture concludes with a softmax output layer that categorizes the combined features into three classes: normal, benign, and malignant.
+The softmax layer is the industry standard for multi-class classification problems due to its ability to output a normalized probability distribution over predicted classes.

 ## Data Preprocessing

-Combining Multiple Masks
+#### Combining Multiple Masks
 For some ultrasound images in our dataset, there were multiple mask files highlighting various areas of interest.
 To simplify the input to our neural network, we combined these multiple masks into a single mask image.
 This was done by overlaying the individual masks on top of each other, ensuring that no details were lost from the original set of masks.

+The design of ImageMaskNet is predicated on the synthesis of domain expertise in medical imaging and established practices in machine learning.
+The architecture is meticulously constructed to capitalize on the complementary information provided by both ultrasound images and segmentation masks, facilitating a comprehensive approach to the classification task at hand.
+The aforementioned architectural decisions are made with the intent to enhance diagnostic accuracy, ensuring the model's utility in a clinical setting.

 ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/91eb57e4-5a0c-441e-bcc5-8047db5b30eb) ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/d5c7c0d7-ba50-4db2-8349-d2bb9ae553c7) ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/31b90fe3-7b58-45cf-9d40-b3a18c1b28b3) ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/63b4530d-99a3-4e29-a58b-4e098560af20)